Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 Almost every nook and cranny in the landscape can serve as an ample shelter to plant mint.
-For best growth, locate an area in the garden—or the patio for container gardeners—that receives at least a couple hours of full sunlight daily.
+For best growth, locate an area in the garden—or the patio for container gardeners—that receives at least a couple of hours of full sunlight daily.
 Granted that the mint plants are allowed access to strong indirect sunlight the rest of the day, they'll continue to grow strong and healthy.

-In cooler climates, more direct full sun may be offered, while hotter climates should be prepared to provide mint plants with cooler and shadier garden options.
+In cooler climates, more direct, full sun may be offered, while hotter climates should be prepared to provide mint plants with cooler and shadier garden options.

-What to Look for When Obtaining Mint Plants
+2. What to Look for When Obtaining Mint Plants

 Growing mint from seed can be quite the test for beginner gardeners.
 Due to mint's slow germination period and even slower initial growth, mint seeds must be started indoors months ahead of the last frost date.
 It's for this very reason that the majority of gardeners obtain mint through nurseries that offer ready-to-go transplants.
 These rooted mint cuttings are much easier to maintain and will normally produce more foliage than a mint started from seed in the first year.

-When picking out mint transplants for your garden, here's a checklist to keep handy:
+When picking out mint transplants for your garden, here's a checklist to keep handy.

 - Health: Visually inspect the plants for any signs of stress or disease.
 If the mint plant in question is showing any orange-brown speckles on the lower foliage, the plant should be avoided.
 Such speckles are the signs of mint rust, a disease in which the plants need to be destroyed or burned.

 - Pests: Check for any chewed portions or discoloration on the leaves.
-Large holes in foliage often indicates loopers, while tiny discolorations could be signs of aphids, spider mites, or flea beetles.
+Large holes in foliage often indicate loopers, while tiny discolorations could be signs of aphids, spider mites, or flea beetles.
 With the proper care, all of these mint pests can be controlled, but it's much smarter to just go ahead and avoid any pests at this stage!

-How to Care for Mint Plants
+3. How to Care for Mint Plants

-Choosing the variety of mint you wish to grow will likely be the hardest part of the process, because caring for mint plants is a breeze!
-Here's what you need to keep in mind:
+Choosing the variety of mint you wish to grow will likely be the hardest part of the process because caring for mint plants is a breeze!
+Here's what you need to keep in mind.